Looming student loans = Emotional distress!

-Although money can't buy happiness, not having enough can definitely bring on stress, anxiety, and fear.
-On the bright side, remember that your loans were taken out as an investment in your future.
-They went towards something worthwhile: a graduate degree that will hopefully help you in achieving future goals, whether they are professional or personal.
-Even better, school loans carry a low interest rate (in comparison to loans for other things, like cars and houses), meaning you won't be penalized as heavily for taking a long time to pay it back.
-Loans can also help you to build your credit when you make your loan payments on time.
-Having good credit can help you get loans for major purchases later in life.
+While money can't buy happiness, not having enough can certainly bring on stress, anxiety, and fear.
+However, it may help temper your fears to remember that your loans were taken out as an investment in your future.
+They went towards something worthwhile: a graduate degree that will hopefully help you in achieving future goals, whether they're professional or personal.
+Additionally, school loans carry a low interest rate (in comparison to loans for other things, such as cars and houses).
+Loans can also help you to build your credit when you make your loan payments on time, and having good credit can help you get loans for major purchases later in life.

-Rest assured that you are not the only one feeling this way.
-In fact, the U.S. Department of Education has published an online brochure to help you pay back your loans successfully.
-In some instances, student loans can also be forgiven or paid back by your employer, depending on what career you pursue after graduation.
-Peace Corps and Americorps offer stipends for participants to live on as they complete the program, as well as an additional sum of money that can only be used in paying for school.
-Students who are in the Army National Guard can qualify to participate in the Student Loan Repayment Program, which can help to ease your debt.
-Those who work in education, medicine, or law may also be eligible for loan forgiveness.
-Check out the public service website FinAid for more details on these and other loan forgiveness programs.
+Rest assured, however, that you're not the only one feeling this way.
+In fact, the United States Department of Education has published loan repayment information to help you pay back your loans successfully.
+There are a variety of different repayment programs that graduates can use to help pay off their loans based on their life situations and financial backgrounds.
+Moreover, some student loans can also be forgiven or paid back by your employer, depending on the career you choose to pursue after graduation.
+Furthermore, those who work in education, medicine, or law may also be eligible for loan forgiveness.
+You can check out the public service website FinAid for more details on these and other loan forgiveness programs.

-In order to prevent further feelings of despair, you might want to make sure you are living within your means, both now and after graduation.
-Keeping track of your expenses, making a budget, and sticking to it are important skills to have in order to be financially responsible and independent.
-You might consider using software or online budgeting tools that will allow you to track your spending and financial obligations.
-Mint is one option that is free for users.
+In order to prevent further feelings of despair, you might want to make sure you're living within your means, both now and after graduation.
+Keeping track of your expenses, making a budget, and sticking to it are great skills to have in order to be financially responsible and independent.
+You might also consider using software or online budgeting tools that will allow you to track your spending and financial obligations.

-If all of this still doesn't alleviate your fears or make you feel more at ease, you may want to consider scheduling an appointment with a counselor before graduation.
-S/he can work with you to reduce your feelings of stress and anxiety about your financial future, as well as anything else you might be "freaking out" about.
-You can also check out the Go Ask Alice!
+If all of this still doesn't alleviate your fears or make you feel more at ease, you may want to consider scheduling an appointment with a mental health professional before graduation.
+They can work with you to help reduce your feelings of stress and anxiety about your financial future, as well as anything else you might be "freaking out" about.
+In addition, you can also check out the Go Ask Alice!
 Emotional Health archives for more tips on managing stress and anxiety.